tnm/redweb/README.md

 `python redweb.py`

-The web interface will start on localhost, so point your browser to **http://127.0.0.1:8080/**.
+The web interface will start on localhost, so point your browser to `http://127.0.0.1:8080/`.

-The Python codes lives at ** redweb.py**, and the web template code is at **central.tpl**.
+The Python code lives at ** redweb.py**, and the web template is at **/views/central.tpl**.
 I've included some client-side JS form validation, as well.

 What You Can Do
 ---------------